Skip to Content

 UCLA Offense

-The UCLA offense is a basketball offensive strategy created and popularized by John Wooden during his time as the head coach of the UCLA Bruins men’s basketball team that focuses on the fundamentals of passing, screening, and cutting to create various scoring opportunities.
+The UCLA offense is a basketball offensive strategy that focuses on the fundamentals of passing, screening, as well as cutting to create various scoring opportunities.

 Wheel Offense

-The Wheel offense is a basketball offensive strategy developed by Garland Pinholster during his time as the head coach at Oglethorpe University that features cutting and screening actions as well as continuity patterns to produce scoring opportunities near the basket or near the perimeter.
+The Wheel offense is a basketball offensive strategy that features cutting and screening actions as well as continuity patterns to produce scoring opportunities near the basket or near the perimeter.

 Primary Break